 Does the work cover Wales, Northern Ireland and Scotland?

-Since its inception.
-Halsbury's Laws of England has only covered England and Wales.
-However, it does contains some coverage of the constitution and establishment of Scotland and Northern Ireland, but the substantive law in those jurisdictions is not in scope of the work.
+Since its inception Halsbury's Laws of England has only covered England and Wales.
+However, it does contain some coverage of the constitution and establishment of Scotland and Northern Ireland, but the substantive law in those jurisdictions is not in scope of the work.

 How is the work different to Halsbury's Statutes and Halsbury's Statutory Instruments?